 Should i Get Solar Panels Installed?

-Here at Deege Solar, we will only recommend a Solar PV Installation to a customer if it will be financially beneficial.
-Our Solar Designers, will design you a system to produce the highest generation possible, given your constraints.
-To find out if your property is suitable for Solar, and to receive a free Quote, Design & Survey please fill out the form here.
+Here at Deege Solar, we will only recommend a Solar panel Installation to a customer if it will be financially beneficial.
+Our Solar Designers, will design a bespoke system to produce the highest generation possible, given your constraints.
+To find out if your property is suitable for Solar, and to receive a free Quote, Design & Survey please fill out our contact form.

 Your current electricity consumption will indicate how much Solar energy you will need to generate.
 This will ultimately dictate the size of the Solar PV System you require.
 A good solar installer will always request a copy of your Energy Bill at the start of your quotation.
-As it is essential that you are designed a system that works alongside your lifestyle and energy use.
+As you must be designed a system that works alongside your lifestyle and energy use.
 Hence, it is also important to supply details about when you use your energy.
 If your home is occupied during the day, it is possible to use your green energy whilst it is being generated.
-However, if you use the majority of your electricity at night, a battery system would be more ideal.
+However, if you use the majority of your electricity at night, a battery storage system would be ideal.

-Now that we have an understanding of how much Solar Energy you need to be generating, it is time to see if it is possible.
+Now that we have an understanding of how much Solar Energy you need to be generating, it is time to see if your roof is suitable for solar panels.

-Space: The size of your roof, will allow a Solar Installer to calculate the maximum amount of Solar Energy your home could possibly produce.
-Essentially the more Solar Panels that you fit, the more Green Energy Produced.
+Space: The size of your roof, will allow a Solar Panel Installer to calculate the maximum amount of Solar Energy your home could possibly produce.
+Essentially the more Solar Panels that you install, the more Renewable Energy is produced.

 Pitch & Orientation: Both the Pitch and Orientation of your roof, will indicate how much sunlight your roof is exposed to during the day.
 The most ideal roof would be south-facing, unshaded and at a pitch angle between 30 to 40 degrees.
 However, this doesn’t mean you can’t have Solar Installed if you don’t meet these requirements.

-East or West facing installations only loose around 15% of generation.
-This means that by combining the right battery storage size and Solar Panels the system still could make for a good investment.
+East or West facing installations only lose around 15% of generation.
+This means that by combining the right solar battery capacity and Solar Panels the system still could make for a good investment.
 It is only North-facing roofs that are completely not recommended.

 This also doesn’t mean you can’t install a PV system if you have a flat roof.
 In fact, flat roofs are often ideal as they allow for a more flexible design.
-This is because, installers can use mounts to angle the Solar Panels so that they are at the optimal angle.
-This type of system is also commonly used for Solar Farms.
+This is because, installers can use flat roof solar mounts to angle the Solar Panels so that they are at the optimal angle.
+This type of system is also commonly used for Off-Grid solar systems.

 Nearby buildings, trees, or chimneys have the potential to cast a shadow over your Solar Panel array.
-Even though this may be for only certain parts of the day, it will still impact your systems generation.
+Even though this may be for only certain parts of the day, shading will still impact your systems generation.
 This becomes a predominant issue when the Solar Panels are all connected in sequence.
 As when one panel falls into shade, the entire array will stop generating.
 There are however ways around this – such as using SolarEdge Optimisers.
 When using SolarEdge Technology, each Solar Panel works independently.
-This means that unlike traditional string inverters, shading, dirt or leaves on a single panel will not impact the entire systems performance.
+This means that unlike traditional string inverters, shading, dirt or leaves on a single panel will not impact the performance of the entire system.

 By providing your Postcode, a Solar Installer is able to calculate whether the radiance level of your area is sufficient enough to power a System.
 It is no secret that certain parts of the UK receive more sun, than others.
 Some of the most popular Solar cities include: Peterborough, Lincolnshire and Sunderland.
 Nonetheless, in some cases there is technology to help combat lower radiance levels, such as battery storage.
 The best thing you can do is schedule a call with a Solar expert to discuss your options.